zooba/PTVS-wiki/Debugging.md

 Interpreter Arguments are arguments for the interpreter itself, and appear before the name of your script.
 Common arguments here are `-W ...` to control warnings, `-O` to slightly optimize your program, and `-u` to use unbuffered IO.
 IronPython users are likely to use this field to pass `-X` options, such as `-X:Frames` or `-X:MTA`.

 The Interpreter Path setting will override the path associated with the current environment.
 This may be useful for launching your script with a non-standard interpreter.

+Environment Variables allows you to specify any additional environment variables that you want to be set for your script.
+It is a multiline textbox, and every line should be of the form `NAME=VALUE`.
+This setting is applied last, on top of any existing global environment variables, and after `PYTHONPATH` is set according to the Search Paths setting, and so it can be used to manually override any of those.

 ### Launch Modes